 Unfortunately, many of these children did not stay in Albany once they grew up.
 Many left for larger cities like Atlanta, seeking greater economic and social opportunities.
 By the 1980s, the Jewish-owned stores of Albany were closing due to competition from national chain stores and the lack of interest of the owners’ children in joining the family business.
 Over the last few decades, Albany’s Jewish population has dropped precipitously.
 By 1997, only 200 Jews still lived in Albany.
 B’nai Israel sold their building in 1995 to a bank and built a new synagogue dedicated in 1999.

 While the number of Jews in Albany has continued to decline, B’nai Israel has remained active.
 After Rabbi Landau’s death in 1945, the Congregation had a series of rabbis, including Harry Caplan, Martin Hinchin, Joseph Freedman, Charles Lesser, David Zielonka, and William Cohen.
 In 1987, Rabbi Elijah Palnick came to Albany from Little Rock, serving B’nai Israel for the next twelve years.
 Rabbi Dana Evan Kaplan led the congregation between 2001 and 2011.
 Student Rabbi Kelly Levy guided the congregation from 2011 until summer of 2013.
 Student Rabbi Andy Dubin led our congregation until May of 2014.
 Rabbi Holly Levin Cohn lead our Congregation. from July 2014 to June 2017.
-Rabbi Phil Cohen, Ph.D., now led our Congregation from July 2017 until June 2020.
+Rabbi Phil Cohen, Ph.D., led our Congregation from July 2017 until June 2020.
 Rabbi Larry Schlesinger, Rabbi Emeritus of Temple Beth Israel in Macon, currently leads our Zoom Sabbath and Holiday services.
 He also provides general Rabbi services to the Congregation.